 I like being outside whenever possible.
 And I always have a big old camera with me in case something happens.
 And a tripod because the camera is old and anything taken above ISO 200 looks like it was taken on a cellphone.
-Here are the best pictures I've taken.
+Here are some pictures.

 Sailing.
 I was in the University of Washington's sailing club